-- 1. Students who attend the Homecoming, Prom or Mistletoe may be dismissed from school after being in attendance for (4) four periods the day of the event.
-Students must be in attendance for 4 periods. - 2.
-If the event is on a Saturday, the same applies for the school day prior to the event. - 3.
+- 1. Students who attend the Homecoming, Prom or Mistletoe may be dismissed from school no sooner than 12:00 PM the day of the event. - 2.
 No one over twenty (20) years of age will be permitted to attend Prom, Mistletoe or other school sanctioned dances.
-All outside guests (non- Ambridge and former Ambridge students) must complete the required and necessary paperwork in order to attend. - 4.
-Students with attendance concerns may be prohibited from attending or participating in these events. - 5.
-Students must be passing four (4) one (1) credit courses during the 9 weeks in which the event occurs.
-Students not meeting this standard are not permitted to attend these special school events. - 6.
+All outside guests (non- Ambridge and former Ambridge students) must complete the required and necessary paperwork in order to attend. - 3.
+Students with attendance concerns may be prohibited from attending or participating in these events. - 4.
+Students who have failing grades in two or more subject areas during the 9 weeks in which the event occurs are not permitted to attend these special school events. - 5.
 Additionally, students who have received a Level 3 offense or higher during the academic year may only attend special events following administrative review and approval, which may be reasonably withheld.